rrfaria/crud-es6-localstorage/README.md

 ### using the Cloudnary

-Create your account on cloudnary and then make sure you did the fallow steps:
+Create your account on cloudinary and then make sure you did the following steps:

 * go to there : [https://cloudinary.com](https://cloudinary.com)